fexell/empty-vue-boilerplate/README.md

 # empty-vue-boilerplate

-An empty vue boilerplate (with only a content component, for/with { RouterView }), with: Vue-router, Pinia, SASS/SCSS, and Tailwind
+An empty vue boilerplate (with only a content component, for/with { RouterView }), with: Vue-router, Pinia, SASS/SCSS, Tailwind, and FontAwesome (free)

 # Installation